International LOFAR Telescope

 PROCESSOR REQUESTS: Each proposal must request processing time to match the observing time within appropriate documented ratios, or should justify how processing will proceed elsewhere.
 When doing so, they should also clearly mention the amount of processing hours that the PC could safely subtract from their request, might this be needed in case of a large oversubscription in the next Cycle.

 LOCAL ADD-ON EQUIPMENT: Some ILT stations have added privately owned facilities, such as ARTEMIS and others, to capture and process their individual station data streams "locally".
 The relevant facilities are listed online.
-For Cycle 5, the worldwide community may request general ILT observing time aimed at using that private equipment, but with the important proviso that the submission of any such ILT proposal will be taken as certification by the PI that consent has been individually arranged beforehand with all appropriate owners that they will facilitate the use of their equipment for the proposed project (if centrally allocated ILT time).
+For Cycle 6, the worldwide community may request general ILT observing time aimed at using that private equipment, but with the important proviso that the submission of any such ILT proposal will be taken as certification by the PI that consent has been individually arranged beforehand with all appropriate owners that these will facilitate the use of their equipment for the proposed project (if centrally allocated ILT time).
 More details are given online.

 SUBMISSION RULES: Proposers must use the online submission tool NorthStar and adhere strictly to the instructions concerning format, page limits, and content, as given online.